serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

-We specified SQL expression *Expression("(t0.Firstname + ' ' + t0.Lastname)")* on top of Fullname property.
+We specified SQL expression *Expression("(t0.FirstName + ' ' + t0.Lastname)")* on top of Fullname property.
 Thus, it is a server side calculated field.

-By adding QuickSearch attribute to FullName, instead of Firstname, grid will now search by default on Fullname field.
+By adding QuickSearch attribute to FullName, instead of FirstName, grid will now search by default on Fullname field.

-But dialog will still show Firstname.
+But dialog will still show FirstName.
 We need to build and transform templates to make it show Fullname.

 ### Why Had to Transform Templates?